- When Do Kids Become Adults In Parents’ Eyes

-In the United States, a child becomes an adult legally when they turn 18 years old.
+In most states in the United States, a child becomes an adult legally when they turn 18 years old1.

 However, “adults” can mean different things when you ask different people.
 Let’s find out what it means to become an adult according to parents, the law, and science.